OpenKJ/OpenKJ/README.md

 * Regular singers - Name conflict resolution on import (Rename/Merge/Replace)
 * Regular singers - Name conflict resolution on save (Merge/Replace)
-* Setting key changes on queued songs
+* Rotation Mgmt - Setting key changes on queued songs
-* Convert main program CDG display to OpenGL rendering like the CDG window
+* Video - Convert main program CDG display to OpenGL rendering like the CDG window
-* Automatically adapting the models/views to contents and window size
+* Look/Feel - Automatically adapting the models/views to contents and window size
-* User notification of many different error conditions.
+* General - User notification of many different error conditions.
-* Fading in/out on stop, pause, and unpause.
+* Audio - Fading in/out on stop, pause, and unpause.
+(TODO on fmod backend)
-* Find a way to do keychanges without requiring a closed souce library
+* Audio - Find a way to do keychanges without requiring a closed souce library
 * Ticker - Make height auto-adapt to font size
 * And a million more things I'm forgetting